‘This is absurd’: A Los Angeles restaurant adds 4% onto every bill to cover staff health insurance — here are 3 ways to cover your own rising health care costs

 Chances are good you pay for your own health insurance coverage each month — but should you be covering the coverage of service workers too?

-A photo of a restaurant bill with a 4% service charge added to cover “health insurance for staff” went viral on X (formerly Twitter) recently and it has social media users talking about what’s fair to put on customers.
+A photo of a restaurant bill with a 4% service charge added to cover “health insurance for staff” went viral on X, formerly known as Twitter, this summer and it spurred social media users to talk about what’s fair to put on customers.

 Don't miss

-Here's how much money the average middle-class American household makes — how do you stack up?
+Rich young Americans have lost confidence in the stock market — and are betting on these 3 assets instead.
+Get in now for strong long-term tailwinds

-Americans are spending a ridiculous $253/month more on groceries.
-But this simple hack can turn your stressful daily spending into a golden nest egg
+How can I stop the pain and make money in this nightmarish market?
+Here's 1 simple way you can protect your nest egg

 “This is absurd,” one person posted on Reddit.
-Other online commentators called on the restaurant management to make changes.
+Other online commenters called on the restaurant management to make changes.
 “Just raise your prices by 4%.
 They are either trying to make a political point or they're basically committing price fraud,” another person posted.

 Whether you believe a health insurance surcharge is justified or not, one issue that’s not up for debate is that health care costs are a considerable expense.
 Here’s more on the story behind the viral post and what you can do to offset your own health care expenses.